kirakira-dev/NintendoClientsWiki/AC:NH-Tool.md

 | 5 | Streaming |
 | 6 | Unknown |

 Record type 0 and 1 seem to be unused.
-This suggests that they are either only present in a debug build, or they were present in an early version of the tool but later removed.

 In addition, the following stream ids are used for the [[stream broadcast reliable protocol]]: